Cranley Gardens railway station: History

 Works to modernise the track began in the late 1930s and were well advanced when they were halted by the Second World War.
-Works were completed from Highgate to High Barnet and Mill Hill East and that section was incorporated into the Northern line.
+Works were completed from Highgate to High Barnet and and that section was incorporated into the Northern line.
 Works on the tracks between Finsbury Park and Alexandra Palace were halted and the LNER continued to be operate the line.
 In 1942, LNER services through Cranley Gardens were reduced to rush hour only operations.